TheDigitalCatOnline/blog_source/pelican/content/oop-concepts-in-python-2-dot-x-part-2.markdown

 Authors: Leonardo Giordani
 Slug: oop-concepts-in-python-2-dot-x-part-2
 Image: oop-concepts-in-python-2-dot-x
-Series: "OOP concepts in Python 2.x"
+Series: OOP concepts in Python 2.x
 Summary:

 ## Abstract

-This post continues the analysis of the Python OOP implementation started with [this post](/blog/2014/03/05/oop-concepts-in-python-2-dot-x-part-1), which I recommend reading before taking on this new one.
+This post continues the analysis of the Python OOP implementation started with [this post]({filename}oop-concepts-in-python-2-dot-x-part-1.markdown), which I recommend reading before taking on this new one.

 This second post discusses the following OOP features in Python: